wasserth/TotalSegmentator/resources/body_stats_prediction.md

 Then the volume and median intensity (HU value) of each structure is used as feature for a xgboost classifier.

+NOTE: The XGBoost Model uses the `tissue_types` model which is only available with a license.
+You can get a license [here](https://backend.totalsegmentator.com/license-academic/) and set it via `-l <license_number>`.

 ## Number of training images: